Stavriana/clearSky/xlxs files/README.md

-# NTUA ECE SAAS 2025 PROJECT

-## TEAM 21

-📊 Excel File Generator with Jupyter Notebook
+Excel File Generator with Jupyter Notebook
 This project contains sample .xlsx files and a Jupyter Notebook used to generate them.
 It can be used as a template or example for creating structured Excel reports or data exports using Python.

+## Folder Structure

-🗂️ xlxs files
+xlxs files
 .
 ├── clearSKY SaaS 3206 data (102).xlsx
 ├── clearSKY softeng 3205 data (102).xlsx